pypeit/PypeIt/doc/pypeit_par.rst

     [rdx]
         spectrograph = keck_deimos

 The nesting of the PypeIt parameters is as illustrated in the `Current PypeItPar Parameter Hierarchy`_ section below.
 Here are a few examples of how to change various parameters; for additional examples see the :ref:`instr_par` section.
+Errors should be raised if you try to define a parameter that doesn't exist.

  * To change the threshold used for detecting slit/order edges, add: